CARICOM Single Market and Economy: Capitalisation

 All member states are required to contribute to the capital of the fund on the basis of a formula agreed on by the CARICOM heads of government.
 In 2009 the CDF was capitalised at US$79.9 million.
 It was envisaged that by the end of the 2009 member states would have contributed approximately US$87 million.
 The CDF also has the remit to raise a further US$130 million from donors and friendly states.

-The CDF also benefited in 2009 from technical assistance grants of US$149,000 from the Caribbean Development Bank (CDB) and €834,000 from the European Union (EU) Institutional Support Facility in addition to a 2009 contribution of €300,000 signalling the start of a closer relationship between the Government of Finland and CARICOM.
+The CDF also benefited in 2009 from technical assistance grants of US$149,000 from the Caribbean Development Bank and €834,000 from the European Union (EU) Institutional Support Facility in addition to a 2009 contribution of €300,000 signalling the start of a closer relationship between the Government of Finland and CARICOM.
 The Government of Turkey also provided support to the countries of the Organisation of Eastern Caribbean States (OECS) to assist them in making their contribution to the CDF's capital fund.

 By 2011 the CDF was capitalised at US$100.7 million, with the total funds increasing to US$107 million by 2012.

 Following a meeting of a CDF team with the member states' Technical Working Group (TWG), Ambassador McDonnough made recommendation on the replenishment of the CDF during the Second Funding Cycle.
 These recommendations were accepted by the CARICOM Conference of Heads of Government in May 2015, it was confirmed that CARICOM member states will provide US$65.84 million in new funding for the CDF in its Second Funding Cycle, due to commence on 1 July 2015.
 This amount will also be supplemented by US$10.2 million of carry-over funds, bringing a total of US$76 million for the Second Funding Cycle.
 Trinidad and Tobago, the largest contributor, confirmed that it was providing US$40 million to the CDF.

 Both the governments of Haiti and Montserrat expressed their desire to become members of the CDF during its Second Funding Cycle.